jknofe/spielsachenbasar-mundelsheim-de/docu/how_to_update.md

 1 access Strato ftp server
 ------------------------
 use a FTP cleint of your favor connect to:
-[ssh.strator.de]
+(ssh.strator.de)[ssh.strator.de]

-2 edit FillHtml.js to update Basar information or set the Infobox message
+2 edit FillHtml.js to update Basar information or set the top-info-box message
 -------------------------------------------------------------------------
-open the FillHtml.js file with an text editor, the firs tlike schould look like:
+open the FillHtml.js file with an text editor, the first lines should look like:

 ```javascript
 var Aktueller_Basar_Signatur = "mundel3rfergr"